covcom/300CEM/Week_03_XML_and_Gradle/README.md

     android:scrollbars="vertical" />
 ```

-Note nomally we use namespace for attributes, but for styles we don't need to do that.
+Note normally we use namespace for attributes, but for styles, we don't need to do that.
 (Don't ask me why).

-In the previw tool window, in my example it's currently Nexus 4 being used.
+In the preview tool window, in my example, it's currently Nexus 4 being used.

 ![n4](.md_images/n4.png)